Azure/azure-uamqp-c/readme.md

 The goal is to be as compliant with the standard as possible while optimizing for low RAM footprint and also being portable.

 It is currently a client side implementation only.
 Although much of the standard is symmetrical, there are parts that are asymmetrical, like the SASL handshake.
-Currently uAMQP does not provide the server side for these asymmetrical protions of the ISO.
+Currently uAMQP does not provide the server side for these asymmetrical portions of the ISO.

 ## Dependencies